loginaway/loginaway.github.io/index.md

 ## Jiayang Cheng

-Hi there, I am currently a junior student at Fudan University, Shanghai, China.
+Hi there, I am a junior student at Fudan University, majoring in Data Science.

 ### Markdown